Catholic schools in the United States

-Catholic schools in the United States constitute the largest number of non-public, Christian schools in the country.
-They are accredited by independent and/or state agencies, and teachers are generally certified.
+Catholic schools in the United States constitute the largest number of private Christian schools nationwide, also called parochial schools.
+They are accredited by independent and/or U.S. state education agencies, and teachers are generally state certified teachers, some may also be religious (Brothers, Sisters) and in Holy Orders (priests).
 Catholic schools are supported primarily through tuition payments and fundraising, and typically enroll students irrespective of their religious background.
+Most are associated with a diocese and often a parish, and generally require the permission of the local Catholic bishop to operate.

 History

 By the middle of the 19th century, Catholics in larger cities started building their own parochial school system.
 The main impetus was fear that indoctrination by Protestant teachers in the public schools would lead to a loss of faith.
 Protestants reacted by strong opposition to any public funding of parochial schools.
 Catholics nevertheless built their elementary schools, parish by parish, using very low paid sisters without college educations as teachers.
 This was not unlike the public school system, where college-educated teachers became the norm only in the 20th century.

 By the 2010s, there had been a significant decline in the number of Catholic schools in the United States: From 2000 to 2012, 1,755 Catholic schools closed across the country.